mono/monodevelop/emacs/README.md

 2. Add the following to your init.el:
     ```lisp
     (add-to-list 'load-path "~/.emacs.d/fsharp-mode/")
     (autoload 'fsharp-mode "fsharp-mode"     "Major mode for editing F# code." t)
     (autoload 'run-fsharp  "inf-fsharp-mode" "Run an inferior F# process." t)
     (add-to-list 'auto-mode-alist '("\\.fs[iylx]?$" . fsharp-mode))
     ```

+Note that if you do not use `make install`, which attempts to download the dependencies from MELPA for you, then you must ensure that you have installed them yourself.
+These can be found in `fsharp-mode-pkg.el`.

 ## Usage